brettchalupa/brettchalupa.github.io/_posts/2013-10-05-a-simple-git-config.markdown

 The color setting for `ui = true` makes working with Git from the command line just a little more colorful.

 The core setting for `editor = vim` set the default editor for writing messages in Git.
 You can set this to whatever editor you want.

-I happen to use vim!
+The `excludesfile` setting tells Git to use the specified file as a computer-wide `.gitignore` file, which is great for ignoring files like `.DS_Store`.
+I [wrote an in-depth post on using .gitignore](/how-to-effectively-use-a-gitignore) if you are interested in learning more about it.

 Beyond that, I keep my Git config lean and clean.